infinum/frontend-handbook/JavaScript/React.md

 }
 ```

-### Local Component State
+### Local component state
 If MobX is used for state management:
-- prefer using MobX *observable* instead of *this.state* for component's local state; don't use both
+- prefer using a MobX *observable* instead of *this.state* for a component's local state; don't use both
-- wrap local state in a single observable object named **componentState**
+- wrap the local state in a single observable object named **componentState**

 ``` jsx
 import { observable } from 'mobx';